unstoppabledomains/dev-docs/domain-distribution-and-management/quickstart/manage-domains/update-records.md

 ---
-title: UpdateRecords Domain Action Guide | Unstoppable Domains Developer Portal
+title: Update Domain Records Guide | Unstoppable Domains Developer Portal
 description: This guide shows how to create a domain action request to update resolution records using the Domain Actions API.
 showNextButton: false
 ---

-# UpdateRecords Domain Action Guide
+# Update Domain Records

 The Domain Actions API offers the functionality to generate a list of transactions that needs to be performed to **update resolution records** without having to form them on the client.